 Art History 101: Introduction to Art (3)

 Art History 201: History of Art I (3)

 Art History 202: History of Art II (3)

-M A 210: Introduction to Film (3)
+MA 210: Introduction to Film (3)

 Music 139: Music Appreciation (3)

 Music 140: Music Appreciation (3)

 Thea 122: Theatre Appreciation (3)

 or

 an approved studio course

-4. Mathematics (3 credit hours)
+4. Mathematics or Statistics (4 credit hours)

+Math 107: Problems in College Algebra (1)

+and

 Math 121: College Algebra (3)

-or

-higher
+or higher

-Physical and Natural Sciences (7-8 credit hours)
+5. Physical and Natural Sciences (7-8 credit hours)

 Select two courses, one of which must include a lab, from the UNM Core Curriculum in physical and natural sciences.

 6. Social and Behavioral Sciences (6-9 credit hours)

-Select courses from the UNM Core Curriculum in social and behavioral sciences.
+Select courses from UNM Core Curriculum in social and behavioral sciences.

 7. Humanities (6-9 credit hours)

 Select courses from the UNM Core Curriculum in Humanities.

 8. Foreign Language (3 credit hours)

 Select one course from any of the 100- or 200-level non-English language offerings as specified in the UNM Core Curriculum Foreign Language.

 9. General Electives (22-23 credit hours)

-Must complete 22-23 credit hours of academic electives numbered 101 or higher.
+Must complete 22-23 credit hours of academic electives number 101 or higher.
 Students are encouraged to consult with an academic advisor regarding selections.

 A minimum of 20 credit hours must be completed at the 200-level or above.

-NOTE: Courses designated with a suffix of "T" are developed and offered only by UNM-Los Alamos, do not automatically transfer to the UNM Albuquerque Campus, and will not be accepted toward the degree.
+Note: Courses designated with the Suffix of "T" are developed and offered only by UNM-Los Alamos, do not automatically transfer to the UNM Albuquerque Campus, and will not be accepted toward the degree.